enkidevs/curriculum/python/functional-programming/arrays-ii/the-filter-built-in-function.md

 `filter` always returns a list, *unless the iterable object passed in is a string or a tuple*; in this case, the return type reflects the input type.
 If we don't provide a function to `filter`, such as by putting `None` in the place of the function, `filter` assumes the identity function.

 It is important to remember that `filter` evaluates a boolean value, so it interprets the results of the identity function as such.
-Therefore&mdash;*since Python evaluates `0`, `None` and the empty string as `False`*&mdash;a `filter` with `None` as its function will not return these objects if they occur in the iterable object.
+Therefore—*since Python evaluates `0`, `None` and the empty string as `False`*—a `filter` with `None` as its function will not return these objects if they occur in the iterable object.

 For example, consider the following code fragment: